Tonterias/jhipsterpress/ReadMe/Solution1.md

 # Problem 1: Open access to the REST Api

+NOTE: JhipsterPress is changing its name to Springular, so be aware of it!
+I apologize for the inconvinience

 Let's open the HomePage to anyone so we can show it like a newspaper (Post object).
 The FrontPageConfig object has the Posts that we want to show in the Homepage.

 TEST THE IDEA: